 It is important to realize that a new Fib is preferably not placed on a new swing high swing low unless the target has been hit (see Fibonacci targets for more details on the levels).
-The reason why is simple: only when the targets have been hit is the currency pair in fact confirming a trending mode.
-If the currency bounces in between the top and bottom then in fact the currency is in a range and Forex traders only want to place a new Fib once the trend is back in force.
-The most important target to hit is the -0.618 or the -0.272 in case of the 78.6% and 88.6% Fibonacci retracement levels.
+The reason why is simple: only when the targets have been hit is the currency pair, in fact, confirming a trending mode.
+If the currency bounces in between the top and bottom then, in fact, the currency is in a range and Forex traders only want to place a new Fib once the trend is back in force.
+The most important target to hit is the -0.618 or the -0.272 in a case of the 78.6% and 88.6% Fibonacci retracement levels.

 Number 8: Using Fibs in confluence with others tools